 A regular visitor to Australia, British philosopher and author A.C.
-Grayling is known to audiences here through his writing and rock star like appearances at writers’ festivals (a standing ovation at Byron Bay last year).
+Grayling is known to audiences here through his writing and rock star like appearances at writers’ festivals.
 He may also be familiar to you from his frequent appearances on ABC’s Q&A where he invariably brings a certain rational calm to heated debate.

 Grayling has written more than 30 books on not only philosophy but biography, the history of ideas, human rights and ethics.
 There’s certainly something enigmatic about philosopher as a job title and Grayling has many stories about people requesting an answer to the meaning of life upon hearing of his profession.
 He is the Master of the New College of the Humanities in central London where he was just beginning the day when Rebecca Lamoin had this chat.